 How Far is Miami from Boston and How Long Will the Road Trip Take?

-The road trip from Boston to Miami is 1,490 miles long before you account for any detours or stops along the way.
+Our road trip from Boston to Miami is 1,580 miles long before you account for any detours or stops along the way.

-That's over 22 hours of pure driving time so given you'll need to stop for food, fuel and sleep, it'll take you at least 3 days to get from Massachusetts down to the southern tip of Florida.
+That's at least 25 hours of pure driving time, so given you'll need to stop for food, fuel and sleep, it'll take you at least 3 days to get from Massachusetts down to the southern tip of Florida.

 The route passes through some of the busiest cities in the United States so plan ahead to avoid getting stuck in rush hour traffic as you drive across New York or Washington DC.